ASquidboi/FPS/README.md

 # FPS
 Unnamed FPS i made lol
 --------------------
 An FPS, heavily inspired by Karlson.
-Currently in beta 1.2, i am working on the game as often as possible.
-Thank you very much to DaniDev and Brackeys, for a lot of help with scripting (not directly, through tutorials).
-Enjoy
+Still in development.

+This game is in **beta**.
+If you find any bugs, ~~deal with it~~<sup>/j please dont take this seriously</sup> please let me know via the repo :)

+Credits:

+Brackeys & Dani, for coding tutorials.

+My playtesters (both of them)